 If you’re thinking of eloping in Big Bend (do it), The busy season begins in October and lasts through May.
 Big bend is an absolute treasure of our state and is simply one of the most incredible places you could ever say your vows.

 You’ll want to get an idea of the general location you’d like to elope in Texas.
 Are you wanting something with a funky urban feel like Austin, a vast desert ecosystem with tons of adventures to be had like Big Bend, gorgeous natural swimming pools, or maybe a mini-grand canyon?
 Texas has all of this to offer and more.
 Choosing your location will help you to know what permits you’ll need to apply for and where you can pick up your marriage license.
-Check this article for some locations that are perfect for your Texas elopement

-Step 2: Get Your Marriage license
+Step 2: Get Your Texas Marriage license

-To get your marriage license in Texas, you’ll have to apply in person at the county clerks office.
+To get your marriage license in Texas, you’ll have to apply in person at the county clerk’s office.
 There is a 72 hour waiting period after getting your Texas marriage license and is valid for 90 days.
 Your license is in the entire state, but costs will vary by county.
-You can find more information about your Texas marriage license here:
+You can find more information about your Texas marriage license here.

-Step 3: Elope Legally
+Step 3: Elope in Texas Legally

 After getting your Texas marriage license and completing the 72 hour waiting period, you’ll need to make sure you have an officiant.
 This can be a friend, family member, minister, photographer, etc that has been legally ordained.
 Because many couples elope with no one but their photographers, we are both ordained and can legally sign all of your paperwork while still giving you the freedom and intimacy of an elopement.
 If you have someone that you would like to perform your marriage ceremony, here’s a post that can break down the process: INSERT LINK HERE.
 To legally elope in Texas, you’ll also need two witnesses depending on the county you’re eloping in, one of us can always serve as a witness and there are always folks around or on the trail that are happy to serve as a witness.